Christinamawel/indecision/Log.md

 ---Sunday 2/20---
-3:00 - 4:30 Continued studying video learning about different class types in kotlin, interfaces, type casting, and started learning about kotlin collections
+3:00 - 4:30 Continued studying video learning about different class types in kotlin, interfaces, type casting, and started learning about kotlin collections. got to 5:30:00 of the video